See also : Sport Sport II Origins of sports Olympic Games Babe Ruth Basketball Autograph

 The contract selling the player is signed with a notary in New York City on December 26, 1919.
 Cautiously some clauses are added on how both parties shall handle a probable new demand of salary increase by Ruth or a possible deficiency of the player to work for the Yankees.

 Three copies of this contract have been established.
-Frazee's document was sold for $ 1M including premium by Sotheby's on June 10, 2005.
-The document attributed to Yankees owner Jacob Ruppert is offered as lot 2 in the online sale opened by Lelandswith a closing date on June 30.
-Here is the link to Lelands.com.
+Frazee's document was sold for $ 1M by Sotheby's on June 10, 2005.
+The document attributed to Yankees owner Jacob Ruppert was sold for $ 2.3M by Lelands on June 30, 2017, lot 2.
 The third copy did not resurface.

 Babe Ruth signed with the New York Yankees in the following month.
 The most brilliant part of his exceptional sporting career was beginning.